khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 send_message('+33669797118', 'Hey, this is a test')
 {% endhighlight %}

 So, we now know how to generate relatively secure codes, and how to send them.
 Logically the next step should be to start integrating this with Rails.
-Wrong!
-We've got some thinking to do about how we will piece things together.
+Right?
+Wrong![^austrian] We've got some thinking to do about how we will piece things together.

 ## The auth flow

 Designing the auth flow is probably the hardest part of the problem.

-Think about it: we've got to make something which not only should be secure but also relatively user-friendly -- after all we don't want to have users locked out of their accounts because they lost their phone.
+Think about it: a real world auth system not only has to be secure but also relatively user-friendly -- you can't tell an user they're locked out of their account because they've lost their phone.

 I think that the easiest way to understand this it to model an user account as a finite state machine (seriously).
-Let's start with a basic account, one which hasn't enabled two-factor auth.
+Let's start with a basic account, without two-factor auth.

 (Apologies for the crude graphics)